 Frozen shoulder doesn’t just affect your immediate ability to move your arm.
 It can lead to lingering issues that impact your quality of life for months or even years.
 Frozen shoulder can lead to long-term complications, such as:

-- Limited range of motion – Without proper treatment, the shoulder’s mobility may remain limited even after the initial pain subsides.
+- Limited range of motion: Without proper treatment, shoulder mobility may remain limited even after the initial pain subsides.

-Understanding these potential complications underscores the importance of timely intervention and rehabilitation efforts to minimize their effects.
+Understanding these potential complications underscores the importance of timely intervention and rehabilitation to help minimize their effects.

 Is Surgery Necessary?